 - Third Trimester – 28 weeks 0 days until delivery

 Assignment of the trimester depends on the provider’s documentation of the trimester (or weeks of gestation) for the current hospital admission or encounter.
 Adding to the coding dilemma, there are conditions that occur in pregnancy that are linked to specific weeks of gestation.
 An example is hyperemesis gravidarum.
-A specific timeline for the excessive vomiting in pregnancy is given as before or after 20 weeks of gestation.
+A specific timeline for excessive vomiting in pregnancy is given as before or after 20 weeks of gestation.
 There is no reference to trimester, therefore, for accurate code assignment, the provider would have to provide weeks of gestation regardless of trimester documentation or a query would be needed.

 High-risk patients often require admission to the hospital in one trimester and may remain an inpatient into another trimester.
 When this occurs, it is the trimester in which a condition occurs that is assigned as the final character.
 “If the condition developed prior to the current admission/encounter or represents a pre-existing condition, the trimester character for the trimester at the time of the admission/encounter should be assigned.”

 One of the biggest opportunities in coding is Principal Diagnosis Selection (PDX).
 The driver of medical and surgical DRG’s is the PDX.
 The same is true when considering OB coding.
 The reason for admission after careful study still applies.
-The admission for vaginal delivery requires that the PDX relate to the main circumstances or complication of delivery.
+The admission for vaginal delivery requires that the PDX relate to the main circumstances or complications of delivery.
 When we consider a patient admitted for cesarean delivery, the condition associated with the reason for the cesarean section is the PDX.
-If the OB patient requires admission for an unrelated condition, not associated with the delivery and does delivery on this admission, the PDX is reason for admission.
+If the OB patient requires admission for an unrelated condition, not associated with the delivery, and does delivery on this admission, the PDX is the reason for admission.